 top of page

 The following is a list of recent performances created and performed by members and collaborators of the Joe Orrach Performance Project.
 Excerpts from these performances have also been used in workshops and classes hosted by JOPP.
-To learn more about how JOPP integrates performance material into workshops and classes, check out our teaching page.
+To learn more about how JOPP integrates performance material into workshops and classes, check out our workshop page.

 "Tireless: A Tap Dance Experience" at Jacob's Pillow

 Directed by: Jeremiah Chechik